Watching my girls grow up is a blend of beautifully fulfilling and painfully surreal.

 One tension point I see in churches, especially those built on the shoulders of a collaborative team, is in how decisions are made.
-Due to years of everyone having a voice into every single decision, no one notices when this becomes a growth barrier.
-Around 1,000 people a church feels this tension creep in.
+After years of everyone having a voice into every single decision, no one notices when this becomes a growth barrier.
+This tension often becomes real when churches hit around 1000 in attendance.

 Collaborative teams struggle when hallway conversations become decision conversations.

 When a team is small it's easy to rally everyone up outside of offices and talk through a problem.
 Once growth happens it is physically impossible to do this.
 Inevitably someone who should be present in a conversation isn't.
 Confusion happens.
 Communication breaks down.
 Sideways energy manifests.
 Silos form.
 Decisions begin to cause more harm than good.